ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 * Value *failed* to be applied
     - [display the graph after txn][how-to-graph] and check the state of the value.
 As long as it is `FAILED`, `RETRYING` or `INVALID`, it is not assumed to be applied properly to SB
     - common error `value has invalid type for key` appears.
 This is usually caused by a mismatch between the descriptor and the model
     - set of value dependencies as listed by the descriptor is not complete.
-Look over the descriptor/ folders of the respective VPP or Linux plugins for any additional dependencies needed for the value to be applied properly to SB
+Look over the descriptor/ folders of the respective VPP or Linux plugins for additional dependencies needed for the value to be applied properly to SB

 ---

 * Derived Value is treated as `PROPERTY` when it should have CRUD operations assigned
-    - we do not yet provide tools to define models for derived values.
+    - Tools to define models for derived values are not available.
 Developers must implement their own key building/parsing methods which, unless diligently covered by UTs, are prone to error.
 In corner cases, a mismatch in the assignment of derived values to descriptors could occur.

 ---